 Neurogastroenterology Diseases Program

-The Neurogastroenterology Diseases Program at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders improves the health and lifestyles of patients suffering from gastrointestinal disorders caused by common and rare conditions.
+The Neurogastroenterology Diseases Program at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Health improves the health and lifestyles of patients suffering from gastrointestinal disorders caused by common and rare conditions.
 These include diabetes and scleroderma (hardening and tightening of the skin and connective tissues), as well as a group of very common disorders that affect the function of the gut (called functional gastrointestinal disorders), such as irritable bowel syndrome (IBS).

 Neurological diseases such as Parkinson’s disease, multiple sclerosis and amyotrophic lateral sclerosis, better known as ALS or Lou Gehrig’s disease, also can affect gastrointestinal tract nerves, as well as muscles involving the esophagus, stomach, colon, small intestine and other parts of the digestive tract.